 Alas, it's all too true that losing weight after menopause can present a challenge or two.
 For one thing, the rate of women's metabolism

-after 50 often decreases.
-So, along with everything else, we have to put up with this?
+after age 50 tends to decrease.
+So, besides Everything Else, we also have to put up with this?
+Apparently, yes.

-For shedding menopausal physical "baggage," you may find any of these four steps rock: getting more exercise (hooray for the daily walk!), monitoring your overall caloric intake, adding more
+For shedding menopausal physical "baggage," you may find any of these four steps useful: getting more exercise (hooray for the daily walk!), monitoring your overall caloric intake, adding more

 As the first seems self-evident, let's look at the latter three possibilities...

 A good first step here?
 Establish the approximate number of